treeform/urlly/README.md

 ## **func** `[]`

-Get a key out of uri.query.
+Get a key out of url.query.
 Use a for loop to get multiple keys.

 ```nim
 func `[]`(query: seq[(string, string)]; key: string): string